 Drilled shafts, also known as drilled piers, caissons, bored piles, or cast-in-drilled-hole piles (CIDH), are high-capacity deep foundation systems.

 Drilled shafts for structural support can be installed by the dry (open hole), stabilizing polymer slurry, or steel-cased methods.
-Permanent casing is typically only specified in corrosive environments, voided (open cavity) conditions, or for shafts drilled through water.
-For open hole shaft installation, temporary casing may also be required if adverse subsurface conditions are present (i.e., groundwater, caving soils, granular soils, sidewall loss, etc).
+The permanent casing is typically only specified in corrosive environments, voided (open cavity) conditions, or for shafts drilled through the water.
+For open hole shaft installation, the temporary casing may also be required if adverse subsurface conditions are present (i.e., groundwater, caving soils, granular soils, sidewall loss, etc).

 A hole of the required diameter is augered to the required bearing stratum or design depth, cleaned out and inspected.
 Inspection may be manual for shallow holes or with a Mini-SID (shaft inspection device) or down-hole camera.
 Large boulders encountered during auguring may prevent shaft continuity or required bearing capacity and must be removed, typically by drilling out.
 A core barrel or rooting tool may also be used.
 If reinforcement is required and the client elects to remove this from their scope, Keller will purchase and fabricate the cage(s) on-site.
 Following insertion of the steel cage, concrete is placed either by freefall or tremie methods.
 The casing, if temporary, is then withdrawn.
 The completed shaft can resist compressive and lateral loads and uplift forces.